apache/solr-operator/docs/solr-cloud/autoscaling.md

 Pods will be deleted even if replicas live on those pods.

 If `autoscaling.vacatePodsOnScaleDown` option is enabled, which it is by default, then the following steps occur:
 1. Acquire a cluster-ops lock on the SolrCloud.
-(This means other cluster operations, such as a rolling restart, cannot occur during the scale down operation)
+(This means other cluster operations, such as a rolling restart and scale up, cannot occur during the scale down operation)
 1. Scale down the last pod.
    1. Mark the pod as "notReady" so that traffic is diverted away from this pod (for requests to the common endpoint, requests that target that node directly will not be affected).
    1. Check to see if the last pod has any replicas.